Block Paving Driveway Cost

 Tyre Marks and Scuffs

-If you use an acrylic sealer, you’ll need to reseal your paving every 2-3 years, if you use a water-based sealer, it’ll need resealing every 3-5 years.
-For more information on cost of sealing click here.
+If you use an acrylic sealer, you’ll need to reseal your paving every 2 to 3 years, if you use a water-based sealer, it’ll need resealing every 3 to 5 years.

 If you’ve decided against block paving, here are a few alternatives for your driveway: